microsoft/MixedReality-WebRTC/docs/manual/cs/helloworld-cs-connection-uwp.md

    };
    ```

-   The [`Connected`](xref:Microsoft.MixedReality.WebRTC.PeerConnection.Connected) event is invoked when the peer connection is established, that is when an offer/answer pair is successfully exchanged.
-The [`IceStateChanged`](xref:Microsoft.MixedReality.WebRTC.PeerConnection.IceStateChanged) is invoked each time the ICE status changes.
-Note that the [`Connected`](xref:Microsoft.MixedReality.WebRTC.PeerConnection.Connected) event can be invoked before the ICE status reaches its [`IceConnectionState.Connected`](xref:Microsoft.MixedReality.WebRTC.IceConnectionState) state.
+   The [`Connected`](xref:Microsoft.MixedReality.WebRTC.PeerConnection.Connected) event is raised when the peer connection is established, that is when the underlying media transports are writable.
+There is a subtlety here, in that this does not necessarily correspond to an offer/answer pair exchange being completed; indeed on the callee (answering peer) once the answer is created everything is done and the transports are writable, but the answer has not been sent yet, so the caller (offering peer) needs to wait until it received and applied that answer for its transports to be writable, and therefore its [`Connected`](xref:Microsoft.MixedReality.WebRTC.PeerConnection.Connected) event will be raised much later than the one of the callee (answering peer).

+   The [`IceStateChanged`](xref:Microsoft.MixedReality.WebRTC.PeerConnection.IceStateChanged) is raised each time the ICE status changes.
+Note that the [`Connected`](xref:Microsoft.MixedReality.WebRTC.PeerConnection.Connected) event can be raised before the ICE status reaches its [`IceConnectionState.Connected`](xref:Microsoft.MixedReality.WebRTC.IceConnectionState) state, since the two processes occur in parallel and are partly independent.

 2. In order to render the remote video, we also subscribe to the [`RemoteVideoTrack.I420AVideoFrameReady`](xref:Microsoft.MixedReality.WebRTC.RemoteVideoTrack.I420AVideoFrameReady) event.
-This requires accessing the remote video track, which is only available once the connection is established and the track created during the session negotiation.
+This requires accessing the remote video track, which is only available once the connection is established and the track created during the session negotiation (more precisely: when an offer or answer is applied with [`SetRemoteDescriptionAsync()`](xref:Microsoft.MixedReality.WebRTC.PeerConnection.SetRemoteDescriptionAsync(Microsoft.MixedReality.WebRTC.SdpMessage)).

    ```cs
    _peerConnection.VideoTrackAdded += (RemoteVideoTrack track) => {